Skip to main content

 3. Click on β€˜Users and groups’ menu item and using search functionality select the group you wish to be added to the application, so that it and its contents would be auto-provisioned to Juro.

 πŸ’‘NOTE: Groups already present in Juro but not linked to a corresponding group in Microsoft Entra will be left intact.
-Consider removing those if you wish to control provisioning solely via automatic process.
+Consider removing those if you wish to control provisioning solely via an automatic process.

 Features supported by SCIM πŸ‹οΈ